We’re back to introduce you to Pavan Kumar, our Head of Engineering for Team India.

 How did you find your way to Logward?

 Basically, I have known Hari Krishna, Logward’s Managing Director of India, since our college days.
 We met each other through the student partner program at Microsoft.
-He knew I was at Myntra and that I was kind of familiar with logistics.
+He knew I was at Myntra and that I was familiar with logistics.
 During those times I contributed more with back-end engineering, but today I am responsible for engineering in general.

-And last year you and some of the other team came to visit Germany right?
+And last year you and some of the other team came to visit Germany, right?